-- 1. Open to all Market Beef exhibiting at the 2019 Butler County Fair. - 2.
+- 1. Open to all Market Beef exhibiting at the 2020 Butler County Fair. - 2.
 Each 4-Her is limited to 2 entries (market animals). - 3.
-Sign-up for Carcass Contest begins at Beef Weigh-In on March $2^{nd}$ and ends on June $1^{st}$ . - 4.
+Sign-up for Carcass Contest begins at Beef Weigh-In on March 1, 2020 and ends on June 1st. - 4.
 Exhibitor's name and animal ear tag will be documented and verified at sign-up and at time of loading after the fair. - 5.
 Exhibitor is responsible for sale of meat along with the processing fee. - 6.
 All participated beef will be transported to the locker after the fair by the fair board. - 7.
-All carcasses will be judged and butchered at Walnut Valley Packing in El Dorado. - 8.
+All carcasses will be processed and judged at Walnut Valley Packing in El Dorado. - 8.
 Exhibitors are encouraged to view judging for an education experience on how the carcass class is evaluated (date and time to be announced)